Jordi Tarrés (footballer): Lee Man

 Tarrés returned to Lee Man on 19 July 2019, rejoining the club after his previous loan stint.
 On 11 October 2020, having become a UEFA Pro Licence holder, he announced his retirement and was named their assistant coach.

+Return to Kitchee

+Tarrés returned to Kitchee in July 2024, being appointed technical director of the football academy.

 International career

-Tarrés received his Hong Kong passport in October 2017, at the age of 36, alongside compatriots Dani Cancela and Fernando Recio.
+Tarrés received his Hong Kong passport in October 2017 at the age of 36, alongside his compatriots Dani Cancela and Fernando Recio.
 He made his debut for the national team on 5 October, scoring one goal in a 4–0 friendly win over Laos.